maksimKorzh/vici/README.md

            0 or HOME - move cursor to the begining of the current line
             $ or END - move cursor to the end of the current line

-# Commands
-    See GNU ed commands for reference, all but global commands are working just like in GNU ed, substitute command acts globally by default but can be limited if prefixed by the line numbers range

 # Usage
     $ vici                # opens editor with 'out.txt' source file name
     $ vici my_file.txt    # opens editor with 'my_file.txt' if it exists,